benonymus/basic_phoenix_ecto/README.md

 - Visit http://localhost:4000/posts to see how it works for Phoenix HTML
 - Visit http://localhost:4000/users to see how it works for Phoenix LiveView

-5. Visit your SigNoz instance and go to /traces to look the the traces.
+5. Visit your SigNoz instance, and go to /traces to see the traces.
 6. Run `docker compose down` to destroy the created resources.